Behavioral Change Model (Balm)

-This article explains thee behavioral change model, developed by Marcel Balm in a practical way.
-After reading you will understand the basics of this powerful change management tool.
+Behavioral Change Model: This article explains the Behavioral Change Model, developed by Marcel Balm in a practical way.
+This article contains the definition of the Behavioral Change Model, its stages and practical tips.
+After reading you will understand the basics of this change management tool.
+Enjoy reading!

 When someone is not open to change, they are not capable of changing or adjusting their behaviour.
 Being receptive to new ideas and insights is a first step in the change process.